Gaussian Behavior of Quadratic Irrationals: Introduction

-\end{itemize} \end{theorem} We first observe that the equality $ \mu(c) = \left( {2}/{\cal E}\right) { \E[c]}$ entails the estimate $\E_N[C] \sim \E_N[p] \cdot \E[c]$, which may be compared to the ergodic relation that holds on almost any generic trajectories.
-This leads to the following statement ``The periodic trajectories behave on the average as the generic trajectories behave almost everywhere'', which holds in a very general context of ``dynamical analysis''.
+We first observe the equality $ \mu(c) = \left( {2}/{\cal E}\right) { \E[c]}$ that entails the estimate $\E_N[C] \sim \E_N[p] \cdot \E[c]$.
+This estimate may be compared to the ergodic relation that holds on almost any generic trajectories.
+This leads to the following (informal) statement ``The periodic trajectories behave on average as the generic trajectories behave almost everywhere'', which holds in a very general context of ``dynamical analysis''.

-All the constants that appear in Theorem 1 are computable.
-In particular, for the constants $\mu (c)$ related to our costs of interest, one has:
+All the constants that appear in Theorem \ref{Thm:mainCF} are computable.
+In particular, the constants $\E[c]$ related to the three costs of interest are

 In many natural situations, the mean value $\E [c]$ admits an explicit expression, and this is thus the same for the constant $\mu(c)$ itself.